CHURCH ROOM AT ST. MICHAEL'S

 This is an informal group and is going from strength to strength and tends to focus on themes such as how do we live the ‘The Lord’s Prayer’ in the community.

-The group meets every week on Wednesday evenings.
-In the winter period, to save on oil, we meet in one of the members’ homes and in church when the weather is warmer!
-The Emmaus group is a group open to anyone who is looking for a safe, welcoming and inclusive environment within which to explore their faith or even the lack of it!
-Contact Margaret on 01403 711096.
+The group meets every week on Wednesday evenings from 7.30pm, currently at Hookshile.
+The group is open to anyone who is looking for a safe, welcoming and inclusive environment within which to explore their faith or even the lack of it!

 CHURCH ROOM AT ST MICHAEL'S